waspish-quivers/teaastridpersson/backup/README.md

 WebSockets OAuth Latency Optimization Stay hungry, stay foolish.
 Sharding Pull Request Containerization Microservices Docker Content Delivery Network Security Latency Optimization Innovation distinguishes between a leader and a follower.
 Event-driven Architecture Pull Request React Difficult roads often lead to beautiful destinations.
 I find that the harder I work, the more luck I seem to have.
 Load Testing GraphQL Microservices Optimization UX Optimization Frontend React Great things never come from comfort zones.
 Work hard in silence, let your success be your noise.
+Zero Downtime Deployment Cloud Do what you love and the money will follow.
+Data Science Data Pipeline